brycewray/hugo-site/content/posts/2018/11/some-curmudgeonish-thoughts/index.md

 .&nbsp;.&nbsp;.&nbsp;but there may be some hint of that herein, for which I apologize ahead of time.

-Since I began this with a linked YouTube video, that brings me to the first topic.
+Since I began this with content from YouTube, that brings me to the first topic.

 ## The ubiquitous YouTube intro